 CN made a number of economic and market assumptions in preparing its 2013 outlook.
 The Company is forecasting that North American industrial production for the year will increase by about two per cent.
 CN also expects U.S. housing starts to be approximately 950,000 units, and U.S. motor vehicles sales to be approximately 15 million units.
-In addition, for the 2013/2014 crop year, CN is now assuming Canadian grain production will be well above the five-year average and that U.S. grain production will be above the five-year average.
-With these assumptions, CN assumes carload growth of two to three per cent, along with continued pricing improvement above inflation.
+In addition, for the 2013/2014 crop year, CN is now assuming Canadian grain production will be well above the five-year average and that U.S. grain production will be above the five-year average are the to three per cent, along with continued pricing improvement above inflation.
 CN assumes the Canadian-U.S. exchange rate to be in the range of C\$0.95-C\$1.00 for 2013, and that the price of crude oil (West Texas Intermediate) for the year to be in the range of US\$90-\$100 per barrel.